The Red Heifer Bridge

 There is a very nice rest area at the north end of the olive grove, which just happens to be near my red line on the map above.
 From here one can get an idea of how far 2000 cu actually is.
 The Monastery built up the ground level for this particular rest area to make a flat surface for a large rounded rest area on top.

-made because it gives a feel for how an altar may have looked when
+area was made because it gives a feel for how an altar may have looked

 built in this area, having to be built up higher on the west side